 Settlers of the Nene Valley, led by Rockingham Forest Trust, project explores and celebrates over 5,000 years of settlement in the central Nene Valley, and focuses on making its rich history real for local people.
 In imaginative ways which involve and inspire, the project is creating a better understanding of how successive settlers changed the valley, what can still be seen of this today, and what can be learned from them.
 Activities, events and practical learning experiences for communities and primary schools focus on three key aspects of the Nene Valley’s heritage: the journeys settlers made, where and how they lived, and what we can learn today from past settlers.

-Whether re-creating dwellings and daily life, or exploring the changing cultural beliefs and lasting effects on the landscape, the project will provide immersive heritage experiences: Roman cookery demonstrations, building a multi-era barn and learning timeless skills such as blacksmithing are just some of the activities which will be on offer.
+Whether re-creating dwellings and daily life, or exploring the changing cultural beliefs and lasting effects on the landscape, the project provides immersive heritage experiences: cookery demonstrations, building a multi-era barn, creating a medieval garden and learning timeless skills such as blacksmithing and spoon carving are just some of the activities which are on offer.